Svalbard. 78°N. June 2026.

 Arctic summer light.
 24 hours of it.
 What this place demands from you as a photographer and what it gives back.

 And this is barely scratching the surface of what's photographically possible up here.
-Follow the map above for a full idea of the experience, and both Andrew and I'll be sharing more images once we're back from this white wonderland.
+Check the map above for a full idea of the experience, and both Andrew and I will be sharing more images from this white wonderland soon.

 Why I Keep Coming Back